 Contact Us for a Free Consultation (213) 542-0979

-Best Defense Strategy for Mortgage Fraud Case
+Best Defense for Mortgage Fraud

-This law applies to all types of mortgage transactions involving the lender and borrower and any other people in the process.
-PC 532f deals with not just a residential mortgage loan transaction, but also includes commercial real estate and other types of credit.
+California Penal Code 532f defines the white-collar crime of mortgage fraud, which is frequently called real estate fraud.
+This law applies to all types of mortgage transactions involving the lender, borrower, and other people.
+PC 532f deals not just with residential mortgage loan transactions but also with commercial real estate and different types of credit.

 • fraud related to property foreclosure,